shunmian/myblog/_posts/-21 AWS/2017-10-01-AWS Associate Architect.md

 > Change set, allows you to **Preview** the change the updated stack will perform to verify if the change is in line with their expectations and if yes then procceed with the update.
 For example, rename a RDS will have the change sets of `Create a new one` and `Delete the old one`, this gives the info of poential data loss.

+> CloudFormation cost: no additional charge for AWS CloudFormation, you only pay for the AWS resources that are created.

 ### 7.1 Intrinsic Functions

 > Intrinsic Functions: built-in functions that help you manage your stacks.